TJnxtDoor/cars/README.md

  11/3/22
   - favicon icon isnt working and apple inttergration isnt working also due to apple not supoporting this device
   - it can only be ran on apple device,
+  - installed and buidl a react app for cars
+  - all tests and no erros when debugging testing serve test and react app test all validated